What is an Addictive Personality?

 Difficult social relationships

 There is research to suggest that those people who have risk-taking behaviors and who also develop addiction are often males.
 Females, on the other hand, who are cautious and have a challenging time with social relationships might also suffer from anxiety and/or depression.
 This can lead them to turn to addictive substances in an effort to cope with these stresses.
+Substance abuse can help those who have difficult social relationships dull the pain, loneliness, depression, disconnection, and anxiety these interactions might cause.
+Over time, these addictive behaviors can lead to tolerance, which means the amount of substances needed to achieve the same “high” grows.

 Get Addiction Help from Serenity Light Recovery Today